MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/binary-shift-leftfunction.md

 ## Returns

-Returns binary shift left operation on a pair of numbers: num1 << (num2%64).
+Returns binary shift left operation on a pair of numbers: value << (shift%64).
 If n is negative a NULL value is returned.

 ## Example